 Robert Sweeney, MD

-Robby is a thoracic surgery fellow and PhD student in immunology at Mount Sinai with a clinical interest in lung cancer.
+Robby is a clinical thoracic surgery fellow and PhD student in immunology at Mount Sinai with a clinical interest in thoracic malignancies.
 After completing his general surgery residency at Mount Sinai, Robby joined the laboratories of Sacha Gnjatic and Miriam Merad.
-In line with his clinical interests, Robby’s project examines the immune microenviroment of early-stage lung cancer in humans, using single-cell analyses and multiplex imaging to investigate how the tumor microenvironment translates into clinical outcomes and differential responses to immunotherapy.
+In line with his clinical interests, Robby’s project examines the immune microenviroment of early-stage lung cancer and mesothelioma in humans, using single-cell analyses and multiplex imaging to investigate how the tumor microenvironment translates into clinical outcomes and differential responses to immunotherapy.
 In his spare time, Robby plays classical piano and is a chamber music hobbyist.

 Previous research by Dr. Salmon has shown that the extracellular matrix (ECM) associated with established solid tumors influences T cell localization.
 John’s project aims to better characterize the contribution of cancer-associated fibroblasts (CAFs), a prominent producer of ECM proteins, within the tumor microenvironment.
 Using early stage human lung tumors, John aims to further our understanding of CAF biology during disease progression and how they influence surrounding immune cells.
 Through next generation sequencing, imaging, flow cytometry and CyTOF approaches, John will investigate genes/proteins found in different CAF subtypes that will be further explored using in vitro 3D models and validated in in vivo mouse models of lung cancer.